 Benefits of Having a Well-Kept Lawn

-· Creates a Relaxation Feeling
+· Creates a Relaxed Feeling

-A research conducted by the University of California showed that green spaces and turf grass have a positive effect on hospitalized patients.
+Research conducted by the University of California showed that green spaces and turf grass have a positive effect on hospitalized patients.
 Patients with a view of lawn recover faster compared to those with a view of building walls.
 Similarly, individuals who live and work in an environment with a healthy yard view were found to recover from stress more quickly compared to those with an urban view.

 · Offers a Great Space for Outdoor Activities